unixxxx/simplecms/README.md

 }
 ```

-when application is deployed default user is created for admin interface
+when application is deployed default user is created for admin interface.

 username: admin
 password: admin